weningerleon/InformationContent_HCP/readme.md

 # Structural Constraints on Information Content in Human Brain States
-## Code accompanying the publication in xxxxx
+## Code accompanying the paper "The information content of brain states is explained by structural constraints on state energetic"

 ### Necessary files
 - Diffusion connectivity matrices